To send email, you will need to specify an SMTP (outgoing email) server in your email reader.

 For accounts created after June 1, 2011, you must use username.mail.pairserver.com to avoid secure certificate mismatch warnings.
 "Username" should be replaced with your main account username.

-For help with your e-mail reader, please see the Using a POP/IMAP e-mail reader article.
+For help with your email reader, please see the Setting up an email reader article.